atc-project/atc-react/CONTRIBUTING.md

 linked_analytics:
   - MS_IPS
 workflow: |
-  Block ip on IPS using native filtering functionality.
+  Block an IP address on an IPS using its native filtering functionality.

   Warning:

-  - If not all corporate hosts access the internet through the IPS, you will **not** be able to contain the threat using this Response Action.
-  - Be careful blocking IP address.
+  - Be careful blocking IP addresses.
 Make sure it's not a cloud provider or a hoster.
-If you would like to block something that is hosted on a well-known cloud provider or on a big hoster IP address, you should block a specific URL using alternative Response Action.
+If you would like to block something that is hosted on a well-known cloud provider or on a big hoster IP address, you should (if applicable) block a specific URL using alternative Response Action
 ```

 1. It is vendor-agnostic (doesn't include any specific IPS configurations)